Daniel-Chin/WorldOfBlogs/readme.md

 * Passwords are hashed and salted using [bcrypt](https://www.npmjs.com/package/bcrypt)
 * Registration race condition solved by [Firebase Transaction](https://firebase.google.com/docs/firestore/manage-data/transactions).

+## Issues
+* Chrome dev console is verbose with rejected REST requests, even when the errors are well caught.
+See [StackOverflow](https://stackoverflow.com/questions/4500741/suppress-chrome-failed-to-load-resource-messages-in-console) Expect to see some red when you open the console.

 ## Data Structure
 ### User
 ```js